-COMDay will be held on March 11, 2014 at de Witt Hall.
+COMDay was held on March 11, 2014 at de Witt Hall.
 The annual event gives Lasell College students an opportunity to further learn about the communication field while gaining insight from current professionals in journalism, TV, radio, public relations, advertising, and sports communication.
-Speakers talk to students about their personal experiences in their respective fields, their professional journeys, and current trends in the industry.
-Lasell alumni working in various communication fields are also on hand to talk about what it's like to work at their various places of employment.
+During the event, speakers talked to students about their personal experiences in their respective fields, their professional journeys, and current trends in the industry.
+Lasell alumni working in various communication fields were also on hand to talk about what it's like to work at their various places of employment.

 2014 Schedule of Events

 Check in and mingle with guests, faculty and students

 Welcome & Introduction

 Welcome message by Dr. Janice Barrett, Chair of the Department of Communication